7 Best Hiking Shoes With A Wide Toebox in 2025

 Hikers can comment on the toebox width and say whether it works for them and whether their toes can splay.
 Many experts can also visually inspect the toebox, but the lab data is superior because:

 - The tests are standardized and objective.
 The results don’t depend on anyone else’s foot shape.
-We can look at both toebox width and conclude how wide and tapered the toebox is
+We can look at both toebox width and shoe width, and conclude how wide and tapered the toebox is

 - The data is comparable across all hiking shoes we’ve tested so far in the lab.

-- The tests focus on the actual toebox width, its interior.
+- The tests focus on the actual toebox width, which is its interior width.
 Others who comment on the width just by looking at the shoes don’t know how thick the upper is, which significantly varies from shoe to shoe.
 Then, some hiking shoes also have thick toe bumpers or upper overlays, which may create an illusion of a wide toebox.

-- We also quantify toebox height which no other measurement or assessment so far was able to do.
+- We also quantify toebox height, which no other measurement or assessment so far has been able to do.

 In the example above, we see a hiking boot that proves how the thickness of the upper varies throughout the toebox (although that's the case in practically all hiking shoes), which highlights the importance of gel-mold measurements even more: